Pinot Noir & Chardonnay I Highly Recommend

 refined and I consider more age-worthy.
 Occidental wines are sold through a mailing list.
 Members of the

-mailing list can visit by appointment the winery and modern tasting room located at the estate.
+mailing list can visit by the winery and modern tasting room located at the estate by appointment.

 2018 Loring Wine Company Cortada Alta Vineyard Santa Lucia Highlands Pinot Noir